BradleyCodeU/bradleycodeu.github.io/_wd/bootstrap/bootstrapclubcarousel.md

 - Google Fonts
 - Bootstrap 4 Modal

-Make your photos into small thumbnails.
+Make your photos into small thumbnails (small preview-sized images).
 When you click a thumbnail, it will open up a modal that shows the full size image.
+If the full size image is 1000 px wide, then the thumbnail might be about 200 px wide.

 <table style="border-collapse: collapse; width: 100%; height: 29px;" border="1">
 <tbody>